-Students will begin the MLS Program by taking MLSC 600 Introduction to Graduate Research, Analysis and Exposition, followed by three core courses - one in humanities, one in social sciences and one in natural sciences.
+Students will begin the MLS Program by taking MLSC 500 Introduction to Graduate Liberal

+Studies, followed by three core courses - one in humanities, one in social sciences and one in natural sciences.
 These courses are designed to acquaint first-year students with the contrasting perspectives and methodological approaches that define academic inquiry in the three broad fields.
-A student may take only one course in his or her entering semester.

 The next six courses a student will take will be electives.
-Students may focus on just one "track" (natural science, social science or humanities) or choose electives more broadly.
+Students may focus on just one "track" (natural science, social science, or humanities) or choose electives more broadly.
 All courses will require research papers; some may require tests or oral presentations.